Collas Crill has made a number of promotions in its Guernsey, Jersey and Singapore offices, effective from 1 January 2015.

 Brandon Doffing joined Collas Crill in Guernsey in 2007 and completed his training contract with the firm.
 In 2010 he was admitted as a Solicitor of England and Wales and called as an Attorney in the State of New York.
 He spent over a year in Collas Crill's Jersey office before joining the firm's team in Singapore in 2012.
 He has experience in a wide variety of corporate and fiduciary work, including mergers and acquisitions, stock exchange listings and trusts.

 Head of Collas Crill Singapore Marcus Hinkley said: "Brandon is a reliable and hardworking lawyer, but it's his unfazed willingness to "get the job done" that has been his biggest strength in the two years he has been in our Singapore team.
 His ability to excel in a varied role has meant he can work between Corporate and Fiduciary matters (often at the same time), to business development and even a secondment to Rajah & Tann and to SG Hambros.
 He is also New York qualified."

 Julie Harrigan joined Collas Crill in 2008 as a legal assistant with the Wills and Estates team.
 Julie recently passed her Jersey law exams and was sworn in as a Jersey Solicitor in December.
 Following her successful completion of the Jersey Advocates and Solicitors examinations, Julie has been asked to be the local Adjunct for the Testate and Intestate Succession paper at the Institute of Law.

-Department head Paul Harben said: "Julie joined us as a trainee and was thrown in the deep end.
-She managed to swim to the surface very quickly and has since proven to be a fabulous asset of the firm combining fantastic work ethic with studying for and passing the Jersey Law exams.
+Department head Paul Harben said: "Julie joined us as a trainee and has proven to be a fabulous asset of the firm combining fantastic work ethic with studying for and passing the Jersey Law exams.
 It is lovely to watch a home grown talent progress through the ranks to become a key element of a going-places department."